BUSiness deep dives

 Discover Business Deep Dives at Albert School

 Over three intensive weeks, our students team up to tackle real-world business projects, guided by executives from top companies, and present their solutions directly to industry leaders.
+No simulation—only real projects and real impact.

 Kick off with a dataset discovery session led by company executives, followed by a Q&A where students dive deeper into the business challenge.